 Predicting the Future, Using Real-Time Big Data Analytics

-In our previous blogpost, we looked at 4 ways that real-time, big data analytics can give your business a competitive advantage.
-One of them was that you could use real-time big data analytics to make dynamic changes based on user behaviour.
+In our previous blog post, we looked at 4 ways that real-time, big data analytics can give your business a competitive advantage.
+One of them was that you could use real-time Big Data Analytics to make dynamic changes based on user behavior.
 This brings us to the realm of Predictive Analytics, which, as Eric Siegel says, gives you “the power to predict who will click, buy, lie or die”.

-- 1. Sentiment Analysis – Analyse tonnes of unstructured data coming in from the notes of your call centre representatives or those lovely social media posts to see how people relate to your brand.
+- Sentiment Analysis – Analyse tonnes of unstructured data coming in from the notes of your call center representatives or those lovely social media posts to see how people relate to your brand.
 You can then use this data to plan campaigns that reinforce or change the sentiment.

-- 7. Pricing solutions – Build elaborate models on how your costs and inputs vary and forecast the best ways to alter pricing dynamically on a real time basis.
+- Pricing solutions – Build elaborate models on how your costs and inputs vary and forecast the best ways to alter pricing dynamically on a real-time basis.

-- 8. Predictive Marketing Analytics - Helps predict the right customer cohort to go after, thanks to better abilities to find patterns in user behaviour, break them down into clusters and segment, refine targeting mechanisms, make the right pitch and always stay relevant.
+- Predictive Marketing Analytics - Helps predict the right customer cohort to go after, thanks to better abilities to find patterns in user behavior, break them down into clusters and segment, refine targeting mechanisms, make the right pitch and always stay relevant.

 All said and done, merely listing the use cases wouldn’t give you enough confidence to jump in and start treading the predictive analytics route.